Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ### EngageIDE source-code
 It's source code has 2 parts:
 1. Source code for the classes, structs and functions
-that comprise the EngageUI API -- about 3000 LOC.
+that comprise the EngageUI API for wxWidgets -- about 3000 LOC.
-This code can directly be used to create an EngageUI app.
+This code can directly be used to create an EngageUI app based on wxWidgets.
-All EngageUI apps are based on this source code.
+All EngageUI/wxWidgets apps are based on this source code.
-2. A dashboard descriptor and an activity-handler for producing EngageUI apps (about 7000 LOC).
+2. An app-dashboard for the UDE and an activity-handler for producing EngageUI apps (about 12000 LOC).

 # Building EngageIDE:
 (interaction time ~1hr)
 Should you build this app?
+1. If you are new to wxWidgets.
+You will have to download and build the wxWidgets library for your platform.
+This is a somewhat convoluted and time consuming process.
+You will need to become somewhat familiar with wxWidgets particularly its wxDC class and its graphic drawing primitives.
-1. If you want to produce a simple keyboard-driven app using wxWidgets.
+If you jump these hurdles, you can produce a simple keyboard-driven cross-platform PC app.
 2. If you are already a wxWidgets developer.
 The process is relatively brief in this case.
 and this toolkit gives you an easy to learn GUI design alternative to WIMP
 that you can start using right away.